How to choose good passwords

 - Join the words with a non-alphabetic character or two.

 - Make at least one change (for example, uppercase a letter or add another character) to one or more of the words (preferably not just at the very beginning or end of the password).

 Some example passwords generated using this method:

 In general, the longer a password is, the harder it is for somebody to guess or brute-force it.
 Password selection trades off security with convenience and the ability to remember it.
 Eight characters should be the absolute minimum length.
-SCS Kerberos passwords may of practically unlimited length (the limit is at least several hundred characters).
-Windows 2000 and Windows XP support a maxiumum password length of 127 characters.
-There are a few cases where you might run into password length limitations:
+SCS Kerberos passwords may be of practically unlimited length (the limit is at least several hundred characters).

-In a Windows environment, there are certain security advantages to be gained if your password is 15 characters or longer.
+In a Windows environment, there are may be security advantages if your password is 15 characters or longer.